jkvoulgaridis/library/README.md

 ###		Voulgaridis Ioannis
 ###		Giannios Geiorgios-Taxiarchis

-Library DataBase and UI Management System on Java for Databases course
+Library DataBase and UI Management System on Java and MySQL for Databases course

 SQL script that creates the database can be found at src/my/libraryui/Library.sql To execute the script on mysql run \. src/my/libraryui/Library.sql